chris-broes/the-internet/README.md

 An example application that captures prominent and ugly functionality found on the web.
 Perfect for writing automated acceptance tests against.

 Deployed and available at [http://the-internet.herokuapp.com](http://the-internet.herokuapp.com).
+Although, I've deployed it here on my own local.

 ## Available Examples: